 Boxpark is home to a new French ‘fun’ dining concept, RSVP.
 The unlicensed venue brings the essence of Joie de Vivre to a relaxed setting, inspired by old world eateries from Paris.
 The beautiful, light-filled space welcomes guests for an early morning espresso, long lunches and late-night rendezvous.
 Chef de Cuisine, Aadel Ouaoua combines traditional French techniques with his love of classic Japanese cooking and added a Mediterranean touch, so you can expect a bit of everything on this eclectic menu.

 RSVP, Boxpark, Al Wasl Road, Jumeirah, 10am to 12am daily. @rvsprestaurant

 Prepare to say Benvenuto to Loren, a beautiful new restaurant inspired by sun-soaked days on the Italian Riviera in the 1960s and 1970s.
-Opening in October, the fine-dining restaurant is an opulent, retro celebration of La Dolce Vita, and from a first look at the renders, it’s set to be a visual – as well as culinary – treat.
+Opening this November, the fine-dining restaurant is an opulent, retro celebration of La Dolce Vita, and from a first look at the renders, it’s set to be a visual – as well as culinary – treat.

 Loren, The Club at Palm West Beach, 12pm to 12am weekdays, 12pm to 1am weekends, opening October 2022.
 Tel: (0)4 557 8293, ristorante.loren